I knew as soon as I woke up: Bedbugs.

 However, on that particular 30 km baking hot day we ended up in a badly lit room with dark walls (now we know why?), and we arrived separately, so we must have forgotten or just not checked properly.

 I recognised the bites from last time – they say bedbug bites come in threes: breakfast, lunch and dinner, and they do often cluster in threes.
 Some feel them straight away, some don’t notice at all, and sometimes you can keep getting new visible bites over as many as five days after you have been bitten, so it looks like you keep getting new ones though you are not.

 I saw very few bites when I woke up in the morning, but this is how my arm looked two days after:

 Now what to do?

 Main thing is, don’t chuck everything into your pack in a panic and run out of the hostel.
 Calm down and check yourself, your night wear (seams, tucks, pockets), your liner or sleeping bag and any other items in or on the bed for bugs.
-I never leave my pack on or leaning against the bed, and I always keep evening clothes, walking clothes, sleeping bag etc in separate drybags, and this is one of the reasons.
+I never leave my pack on or leaning against the bed, and I always keep evening clothes, walking clothes, sleeping bag etc in separate drybags – this is one of the reasons why.
 We didn’t have any sleeping bags to check but went over everything else that had been out of the packs.
 Once we felt pretty certain we hadn’t brought any with us, we packed up as normal, closing all the drybags properly, and left the room.

 Next important step is to let the hospitaler@ know!
 I can’t promise that it will get through – I told the man he had bedbugs in the room, he said it was impossible; I showed him the bites, he said it must be mosquitoes.
 Not convinced he would do anything about it to be honest but at least I had done my bit and let him know.